Dividend ETFs

 Main tradeoff: you gain focused exposure but give up the broad diversification of total market funds.

 Use VDY as part of a rotation strategy to capitalize on changing market conditions.
 When a particular sector looks attractive, VDY provides direct exposure without individual stock selection risk.
+For example, if you believe the Canadian banking sector is undervalued relative to US banks, VDY offers immediate access.

 Add VDY to complement your core holdings.
 It can help you fine-tune your market exposure and take advantage of specific sector opportunities while maintaining a diversified base.
+Think of it as the "income satellite" in an otherwise broad-market portfolio.

 VDY trades on the TSX and tracks the FTSE Canada High Dividend Yield Index through a passive indexing approach.
 The ETF is structured as an open-end fund, offering continuous creation and redemption of shares.